tansengming/eliza-rb/README.md

 ## Command Line Interface

-If you would like to try chatting with ELIZA you can start her up with the built-in CLI by running:
+You can try chatting with ELIZA on the CLI by running:

 `./bin/eliza-rb`